Precision Farming at Glance: Guide to E-Agriculture

 There are old and new approaches with certain essentials to discuss when it comes to agriculture and farming.
 In essence, the old school approach uses the entire field as a single unit to be managed and optimized, while the new school data-driven approach makes each plant a fully traceable part of your field.

 The old school approach covering primitive farming methods is based on the size of the whole field with an equal spread of chemicals and seeds, ignoring the differences of specific territories.
+Also read about AI in warehouse management.

 Even though such a traditional farming approach is easy to implement, complete unification becomes troublesome due to resource wastage, quality issues, and yield losses.
 Thus, you skate on thin ice as you need to deal with additional crop calibration and cleaning as well as harvest over-ripening.